MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 3. Verify that the traffic isn't being inspected by SSL inspection (TLS inspection).
 When setting up Microsoft Defender for Endpoint, the most frequent network-related problem.
 For more information, see [Verify SSL inspection is not being performed on the network traffic](#verify-ssl-inspection-is-not-being-performed-on-the-network-traffic).

-### Allow URL for the Microsoft Defender for Endpoint traffic
+### Allow URLs for the Microsoft Defender for Endpoint traffic

 1. Download [Microsoft Defender for Endpoint URL list for commercial customers](https://download.microsoft.com/download/8/a/5/8a51eee5-cd02-431c-9d78-a58b7f77c070/mde-urls.xlsx) or [Microsoft Defender for Endpoint URL list for Gov/GCC/DoD](https://download.microsoft.com/download/8/a/5/8a51eee5-cd02-431c-9d78-a58b7f77c070/mde-urls.xlsx) that lists the services and their associated URLs that your network must be able to connect.